Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined to score more than 62 points in three of seven games this season.
+- Cincinnati and its opponents have gone over the current 62-point total in three of seven games this season.

-- Tulane has combined with its opponents to score more than 62 points in six of seven games this season.
+- Tulane's games have gone over 62 points in six of seven chances this season.

 - The two teams combine to average 73 points per game, 11 more than the total in this contest.

-- This contest's over/under is 5.1 points above the 56.9 these two squads combine to allow per game this season.
+- This contest's over/under is 5.1 points above the 56.9 these two squads combine to surrender per game this season.

-- Bearcats games have an average total of 51.4 points this season, 10.6 fewer than Saturday's over/under.

-- In 2021, games involving the Green Wave have averaged a total of 64.8 points, 2.8 more than the set total in this contest.
+- The 62-point over/under for this game is 2.8 points below the 64.8 points per game average total in Green Wave games this season.

 Cincinnati Stats and Trends

-- Cincinnati has five wins against the spread in seven games this year.
+- Cincinnati has played seven games, with five wins against the spread.

-- This season, the Bearcats have just one ATS win in three games as a favorite of 24.5 points or more.
+- The Bearcats have covered the spread once this season when favored by 25 points or more (in three chances).

-- Cincinnati's games this year have hit the over on four of seven set point totals (57.1%).
+- Cincinnati's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

-- The Bearcats score 41.1 points per game, comparable to the 42.3 per outing the Green Wave give up.
+- The Bearcats score 41.1 points per game, comparable to the 42.3 per outing the Green Wave allow.

-- When Cincinnati puts up more than 42.3 points, it is 3-0 against the spread and 3-0 overall.

-- The Bearcats average 420 yards per game, 73.9 fewer yards than the 493.9 the Green Wave allow per contest.
+- The Bearcats collect 420 yards per game, 73.9 fewer yards than the 493.9 the Green Wave allow per matchup.

-- Cincinnati is 2-0 against the spread and 2-0 overall when the team totals over 493.9 yards.
+- In games that Cincinnati churns out more than 493.9 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Bearcats have turned the ball over nine times, two more than the Green Wave's takeaways (7).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.